 - Premium discounts and surcharges apply.

-- An establishment benefit of $40 per acre for desi chickpeas, $50 per acre for small seed kabuli chickpeas and $55 per acre for large seed kabuli chickpeas may be paid for chickpea crops which fail to adequately establish or which suffer damage before June 20.
+- An establishment benefit for desi chickpeas, small seed kabuli chickpeas and large seed kabuli chickpeas may be paid for chickpea crops which fail to adequately establish, or which suffer damage before June 20.

 Producers are advised to consult with the Saskatchewan Pulse Growers Pulse Production Manual and the Saskatchewan Ministry of Agriculture Chickpea Fact Sheets including Guidelines for Disease Scouting and Foliar Fungicide Applications for Ascochyta Blight in Chickpea in Saskatchewan for detailed agronomic practices, including seed treatment, inoculation, seeding rate, soil temperature, weed and disease control, crop rotations, and other considerations.
 Documents can also be obtained by calling the Agriculture Knowledge Centre at 1-866-457-2377.

 Failure to follow recommended practices will result in the reduction or denial of any claim, should a loss occur.
 Producers are advised of the following specific considerations: